What is mediation?

 A neutral and unbiased third party called a mediator will help resolve a disagreement to the satisfaction of both parties.
 A mediator does not make a decision, but helps the parties work through the issues and come to a final resolution.

-What type of small claims cases are scheduled for mediation?
+What type of cases are excluded from this mediation program?

 What happens at the mediation?

-You are not required to reach a final agreement at mediation.
-If an agreement is made on some or all of the issues in dispute, the mediator will file a Result of Mediation (Form 24) at the registry and you will also prepare and sign a Mediation Agreement which is filed and enforced through the court.
-If some or none of the issues are resolved, the case will proceed to a settlement conference.
+If an agreement is made on some or all of the issues in dispute, the mediator will file a Result of Mediation (Form 24) at the registry and you will also prepare and sign a Mediation Agreement (Form 25) which is filed and enforced through the court.
+If some or none of the issues are resolved, the next step in the Small Claims Court process is for the case to proceed to a settlement conference.

 What if mediation does not solve the problem?

-If the mediation does not result in an agreement, the next step is a trial conference.
-Occasionally, only some issues are resolved at mediation.
-When this happens, the issues that have been decided are put into an agreement and the rest of the case proceeds to the next step.
+If the mediation does not result in an agreement, the next step in the Small Claims Court process is a settlement conference.
+Sometimes, some if the issues in a dispute are resolved at mediation, but not all issues.
+When this happens, the issues that have been decided are put into an agreement and the rest of the case proceeds to the settlement conference.

 Does unsuccessful mediation just add more time to my court case?

-Even if mediation does not fully resolve your case, it is unlikely to be a wasted effort.
-If you do have a trial, it may be shorter and easier than if you had not participated in mediation first.
+Even if mediation does not fully resolve your case, it is unlikely that it will be a wasted effort.
+Preparing for mediation will also help you prepare for the settlement conference.
+And, if your case does go to trial, it may be shorter and easier than if you had not participated in mediation first.

 What happens if one of the parties does not attend the mediation?